ExaScience/elprep/README.md

 * it soft clips alignments that hang off the end of its reference sequence
 * it sets the mapping quality to 0 if the alignment is unmapped

-This filter is similar to the CleanSam command of Picard-tools.
+This filter is similar to the CleanSam command of Picard.

 ## Sorting Command Options